 - (a) This clause outlines a career progression for secondary principals who meet the professional criteria as affirmed by their board and the service criteria.
-Payments made under this clause are to encourage and recognise individual professional growth, leadership and contribution of a secondary principal. - (b) Provided that the principal has entered into a performance agreement and undertaken an annual review as in clauses 2.1.2 and 4.1 within the last 12 months, principals covered by this collective agreement will be entitled to a career allowance based on clauses 4.4(c) (j) and the following service and professional criteria:
+Payments made under this clause are to encourage and recognise individual professional growth, leadership and contribution of a secondary principal. - (b) Provided that the principal has entered into a performance agreement and undertaken an annual review as in clauses 2.1.2 and 4.1 within the last 12 months, principals covered by this collective agreement will be entitled to a career allowance based on clauses 4.4(c) - (j) and the following service and professional criteria:

 Stage Service criteria Professional criteria 1 - Initial principalship Minimum of 3 years continuous service as a principal in a New Zealand State or State Integrated Secondary School Meeting the requirements of the performance review/agreement (as in clause 4.1 and 4.2) Completion of the First Time Principals' Programme (or similar) Participation in a professional learning and development plan which may involve (but is not limited to) mentoring, professional supervision, study or a professional learning and development project aligned with school goals.
 2 - Experienced principal Minimum of 6 years continuous service as a principal in a New Zealand State or State Integrated Secondary School Meeting the requirements of the performance review/agreement (as in clause 4.1 and 4.2) Participation in a professional learning and development plan that demonstrates professional growth, including pedagogical leadership.
 This could be through further tertiary study/qualifications, a sabbatical project or professional learning project in own school context.

-3 - Leading principal Minimum of 9 years continuous service as a principal in a New Zealand State or State Integrated Secondary School Meeting the requirements of the experience principal (as above) Contribution to or leadership of a learning or professional community that contributes to the wider education sector.
+3 - Leading principal Minimum of 9 years continuous service as a principal in a New Zealand State or State Integrated Meeting the requirements of the experience principal (as above) (a) Contribution to or leadership of a learning or professional community that contributes to the wider education Secondary School sector.

 - (c) The board of trustees is responsible for affirming that the principal meets the professional criteria, after which one of the following career allowances shall be made and will be paid fortnightly.
-A principal can only receive one payment under 4.4(d) at any one time. - (d) From the date this collective agreement is signed, the career allowances will apply as follows: - (i) A secondary principal who meets the service and professional criteria for stage one will be entitled to an annual career allowance of \$3500. - (ii) A secondary principal who meets the service and professional criteria for stage two will be entitled to an annual career allowance of \$7000. - (iii) A secondary principal who meets the service and professional criteria for stage three will be entitled to an annual career allowance of \$10,500.
+A principal can only receive one payment under 4.4(d) at any one time. - (d) From the date this collective agreement is signed, the annual career allowances for a secondary principal who meets the service and professional criteria will apply as follows: